Ottoman military band: Western European interlude

-Instruments
+Instrumentation

-The standard instruments employed by a mehterân are the kös (a giant timpani), the nakare (a small kettledrum), the davul (a bass drum), the zil (cymbals), the kaba zurna (a bass variety of the zurna), the boru (a kind of trumpet), and the cevgen (a kind of stick bearing small concealed bells).
+The standard instruments employed by a mehterân ensemble are the kös (a giant timpani), the nakare (a small kettledrum), the davul (a bass drum), the zil (cymbals), the kaba zurna (a bass variety of the zurna), the boru (a kind of trumpet), and the cevgen (a kind of stick bearing small concealed bells).
 They also played the daf (frame drum) and clarinets.

 Documents from ancient times to the present indicate that yurağ (zurna), sıbızgı (sipsili nefir, the horn), the horn of Hun (şahnay), burguv (the horn), kuğruv (kös), tümrük (davul) and ve çeng (the cymbals) were the instruments in the tuğ band of the Turks in central Asia.

-There were two types of zurna used by the Ottomans.
+There were two types of zurna used by the Ottoman bandsmen.
 One of them was called the kabazurna having a low tone was played in the mehterhanes of the Ottomans and Kırım.
 100 instrumentalists had played the kabazurna in the 17th century in Istanbul.
 The other, called the curazurna, small in size and high-pitched, was accompanied by the davul or the çifte na'ra.
 Evliya Çelebi wrote "There are boathouses belonging to the sovereigns.
 If the sultan wants to go to the new-palace or somewhere else, he travels at the back of a light galley under the precious dome on the jewel throne by watching the waterside houses, vineyards and orchards and shipyards on the side of Haliç with the accompaniment of only the curazurna and the çifte na'ra performing", while he was talking about the garden of the shipyard in Istanbul.
 The curazurna as the small zurna was planned to be added to the military mehter unit, which was intended to be established by Enver Paşa in 1917.
 Kabazurnas were made in Istanbul in the 16th century.

 The musical instruments played in the mehterhane of the Ottomans could be classified as follows: